BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 • And that our “SQL Server custom connector” or “SQL Server ports” Logic Apps are triggered by HTTP calls.

-• Or, because those URLs contain some secrets, to increase security, we could use Azure Key Vault to store that information.
+• Or, because those URLs contain secrets, to increase security, we could use Azure Key Vault to store them.

 In this sample, we decided that the following payload will be received by the main Logic App: